 - 1.2.1 Students (or their parent/guardian/caregiver) should report alleged harassment or discrimination incidents/ complaints/ concerns based on a protected ground to the classroom educator, school principal and/or vice principal.
 If the complaints involve the school principal or vice principal, reports should be sent to the office of the superintendent of student achievement and/or the HRO directly.
-If students and their families/guardians feel that the issues they reported to the school are not addressed, they can also directly contact the office of the superintendent of student achievement and/or the HRO.
-On how to report to the HRO directly, see Appendix C. - 1.2.2 Reports may be completed verbally or in writing, however, written reports are preferable to ensure proper documentation.
-Reports to the HRO may be submitted through the HRO Human Rights Complaints Form (See Appendix D) or by emailing the HRO at humanrights@hwdsb.on.ca (See Appendix A and C) - 1.2.3 Upon receiving a report regarding alleged harassment or discrimination incident/ complaint/ concern on a protected ground, the school principal or vice principal will immediately address the issue through an Early Resolution process and/or Formal Resolution process (see section 2.0), applying appropriate policies and procedures.
+If students and their families/guardians feel that the issues they reported to the school are not addressed, they can also directly contact the office of the superintendent of student achievement and/or the HRO (Appendix C). - 1.2.2 Reports may be completed verbally or in writing, however, written reports are preferable to ensure proper documentation.
+Reports to the HRO may be submitted through the HRO Human Rights Complaints Form (Appendix D) or by emailing the HRO at humanrights@hwdsb.on.ca (Appendix A and C). - 1.2.3 Upon receiving a report regarding alleged harassment or discrimination incident/ complaint/ concern on a protected ground, the school principal or vice principal will immediately address the issue through an Early Resolution process and/or Formal Resolution process, applying appropriate policies and procedures.
 The school principal or vice principal will document and report the process and may consult with the superintendent of student achievement, the HRO and/or Human Resource Services.